 - Build a large audience that will trust you and will buy your products

-- Blogging means a form to share information, which can impact lives
+- Blogging is a form to share information, which can impact lives

 - Once established, you can develop a physical or digital product with the potential to sell millions.
 You need to network with key people to reach astronomical sales

-- A good blog needs regular updates, more time, and effort.
+- A good blog needs regular updates, more time, and more effort.

 - You have to prepare for unexpected technical issues.

 - You got to take care of your own taxes if you choose to become self-employed

 - Blogging takes lots of time and more hours than a regular job.

 - A blogging career means you won’t have a steady income.